100 Sights in Barcelona, Spain (with Map and Images)

 Show sight on map

-The sculpture garden is located on the Montjuïc mountain, in the Sants-Montjuïc district of Barcelona, annexed to the Joan Miró Foundation.
+The Sculpture Garden is located on Montjuïc Mountain, in the Sants-Montjuïc district of Barcelona, attached to the Joan Miró Foundation.
 It was built in 1990 with an architectural project by Jaume Freixa and Jordi Farrando, and in 2002 it was rebuilt by Marina Salvador.
 It contains works by sculptors such as Tom Carr, Pep Duran, Perejaume, Enric Pladevall, Jaume Plensa, Josep Maria Riera i Aragó, Cado Manrique, Ernest Altès, Gabriel Sáenz Romero and Sergi Aguilar.

 Wikipedia: Jardí d'Escultures (CA)